Okay, I iron my jeans. So sue me.

 “That’s right, Julian Reid… you don’t.”
 Putting her mouth beside his ear, she whispered, “Would you like to?”

 Delivered in that suggestive throaty voice, the innuendo caused pin pricks of electricity to dance across his scalp.
 “Seat.
-Belt,” he ground out, bracing the steering wheel.
+Belt,” he ground out.
 “Now.”

-Frankie was tickled by how easy it was to bait him.
-Amateur.
+That was way too easy.
 But then, a man sworn to abstinence wouldn’t offer much of a challenge for a woman whose bedpost was decorated with notches.

-As she settled back and refastened her belt, Julian thought he heard her chuckle.
-His pale blue eyes narrowed at her through the mirror but Frankie’s attention had already returned to the window.
-It was now his turn to be ignored.
+Pale blue eyes narrowed at her through the mirror but Frankie’s attention had already returned to the window.
+It was now Julian’s turn to be ignored.